RadialDevGroup/React-Style-Guide/README.md

 ## Methods

 * React component methods should be in [lifecycle order](https://reactjs.org/docs/react-component.html#the-component-lifecycle) with the exception of `render()` which should always be the last method.

+* Custom class methods should be between lifecycle and render.

 * Unless a constuctor is necessary, define initial state in the class scope
   ```js